Well, actually it’s my weeknight Instant Pot version of Grandma’s Spinach & Meatballs.

 Use your favorite frozen meatballs.
 I like chicken, but beef, turkey or even meat substitute balls would work nicely!
-The soup is really only as good as the meatballs.
-If you have time to make them homemade, pan-fried or baked until golden brown first, go ahead!
+The soup is only as good as the meatballs.
+If you have time to make them homemade, pan-fried or baked until golden brown, go ahead!
 This isn’t a post about homemade meatballs so I’ll continue…

-I like using fire roasted and diced tomatoes, but any diced or stewed tomatoes will work.
-The Instant Pot allows you to cook the tomatoes and meatballs together much more quickly than simmering for hours on the stove.
+I like using San Marzano or fire roasted and diced tomatoes, but any diced or stewed tomatoes will work.
+The Instant Pot allows you to cook this meal much more quickly than simmering for hours on the stove.
 It does take some time for the Instant Pot to pressurize.

-After I pressure cook the onions, garlic, meatballs and tomatoes, I set the Instant Pot to sauté and allow it to simmer for more thirty minutes.
+After I pressure cook it I set the Instant Pot to sauté and allow it to simmer for thirty minutes.

-Although the Instant Pot frozen meatballs and spinach version is really, really good, it’s just not the same as when it’s made with homemade broth, meatballs and fresh spinach.
+This Instant Pot version is really, really good, it’s just not the same as when it’s made with homemade broth, meatballs and fresh spinach.
 But I made this after work and we had it for dinner.
-I would never attempt to make it all homemade on a weeknight!
+I wouldn’t attempt to make it all homemade on a weeknight!

 Almost Grandma’s Spinach & Meatballs